mjfrigaard/katacoda-scenarios/03-effective-storytelling/step3.md

 Now that we have some background information on this new dataset, we will take a look at how well `People` meets our expectations.

+Whenever we get a new source of data, we should try to view the data in its native format (if possible).
+We can view the raw data on the [Github repository](https://resources.oreilly.com/katacoda/martin-frigaard/blob/master/03-effective-storytelling/data/People.csv).

 ### Load data

-Whenever we get a new source of data, we should try to view the data in its native format (if possible).
-We can view the raw data on the [`baseballdatabank` Github repository](https://raw.githubusercontent.com/chadwickbureau/baseballdatabank/master/core/People.csv).

-Fortunately, we are able to load the raw data directly into R using the `readr::read_csv()` function.
+Fortunately, we are also able to load the raw data directly into R using the `readr::read_csv()` function.
 We will load the `People` dataset into R using `readr::read_csv()`, and assign `"https://bit.ly/3scsHw7"` to the `file` argument.

 ```
 # click to execute code